Key facts

 The Autumn Budget 2024 announced significant changes to BPR from 6 April 2026:[3]

-- The first £1 million of combined BPR and APR qualifying assets continues to receive 100% relief
+- The first £2.5 million per estate of combined BPR and APR qualifying assets continues to receive 100% relief

 The 2-Year Ownership Rule